A Glass and a Cigarette

 A Glass and a Cigarette (سيجارة وكاس) is a 1955 Egyptian melodrama directed by Niazi Mostafa.
 It stars Samia Gamal and it is also the first film to feature Dalida (then known as Dalila) in a supporting role.

 Plot

-Hoda (Gamal) is a very famous entertainer in her thirties.
-She marries Mamdouh Samy (Nabil Al alfi), a young surgeon and leaves her colourful life behind.
-Hoda helps Mamdouh found a hospital but their marriage is jeopardised by Italian head nurse Iolanda's (Dalida) attraction to Mamdouh.
-Hoda contemplates that her husband and Iolanda are running an affair and seeks indulgence in drinking and smoking.
+Hoda (Gamal) is a well-known entertainer in her thirties.
+She marries Mamdouh Samy (Nabil Al Alfi), a young surgeon, and leaves her glamorous lifestyle behind.
+Hoda supports Mamdouh in founding a hospital, but their marriage is threatened by the Italian head nurse, Lolanda (Dalida), who is drawn to Mamdouh.
+Suspecting an affair between her husband and Lolanda, Hoda turns to drinking and smoking for comfort.